Tim10F8/Winslop/docs/extensions.md

-# 🆕 Setup Extensions — Technical Guide (Host · Options · Input)
+# 🆕 Tools / Extensions — Technical Guide (Host · Options · Input)

-The Setup Extensions system lets you drop PowerShell scripts into `.\scripts\` and have them show up automatically in the Setup Extensions page.
+The Extensions system lets you drop PowerShell scripts into `.\scripts\` and have them show up automatically in the Setup Extensions page.
 Scripts declare behavior via simple header metadata.

 **This doc explains:**